 Divide the moles of H2O2 by the volume of the solution, 0.050 L, to yield the molarity of H2O2 decomposed per second, [H2O2]/s.

-Divide this rate, H2O2/s, by the original solution concentration for each trial, [H2O2]0, to yield a rate constant, k.
+Because this experiment follows first-order kinetics, divide the rate, [H2O2]/s, by the original solution concentration for each trial, [H2O2]0, to yield a rate constant, k.
+This solution for the rate constant would vary slightly based on the order of the reaction previously determined.

 Average the rate constants for each trial together since the temperature is constant.

-Representative results
+Representative Results

-Hydrogen peroxide solutions (table 2)
+Hydrogen peroxide solutions (Table 2)

-Oxygen evolution data and initial rates (Fig1)
+Oxygen evolution data and initial rates (Figure 1)

 Reaction order